danehans/toolbox/README.md

 - `NS`: Specifies the namespace in which resources will be created or deleted.
 If a different namespace is used, the script will create it if it doesn't already exist.
 Defaults to "default"
 - `CURL_POD`: Whether or not to use a pod to run the client curl commands.
 Defaults to `true`.
+- `NUM_REPLICAS`: The number of replicas for the echo server deployment.
+Defaults to `1`.
 - `BACKOFF_TIME`: Specifies the time in seconds to wait between retries during connectivity testing.
 Defaults to 5.
 - `MAX_RETRIES`: The maximum number of retry attempts for connectivity testing.
 Defaults to 12.
+- `METAL_LB`: Whether or not to use MetalLB for LoadBalancer type services.
+Defaults to "false"

 Example